blltrx/sitemd/content/P-plat0.md

 08/08/23

-while not a usual journey, it is easy to do when i'm already in london, by taking a train to East Croyden, and getting on a TL service to Horsham.
+while not a usual journey, it's easy to do when i'm already in london, by taking a train to East Croyden, and getting on a TL service to Horsham.

 the platform zero at RDH serves the Great Western Railway RDG-GTW line, with 1tph off-peak. i got the service towards Gatwick, being run by a BR class 165.